Potter (TV series)

 Potter is a British sitcom written by Roy Clarke.
 Running for three series, it originally starred Arthur Lowe as Redvers Potter, a busybody former sweet manufacturer ("Pottermints - the hotter mints") with time on his hands following retirement.
-Set in suburban South London, the series followed Potter in his various attempts to keep himself occupied by interfering in other people's business.
+Set in Surrey, the series followed Potter in his various attempts to keep himself occupied by interfering in other people's business.

 The series co-starred Noel Dyson as his wife Aileen, John Barron as the Vicar, Lally Bowers as Redvers' sister Harriet, Ken Wynne as Harriet's eccentric and camp husband Willie and John Warner as "Tolly" Tolliver, his next-door neighbour.
 Characters in later series included Harry H. Corbett as the comic ex-gangster Harry Tooms and Brenda Cowling as Jane.

 Episodes

 The first series comprised 6 episodes, and aired in March–April, 1979.

 The second series comprised 7 episodes, and aired the following year, from February–April, 1980.

 Plans for a third series were already underway when Lowe died (in April 1982), so Lowe was replaced by Robin Bailey in the 7-episode third series, which aired the following year between July–August 1983, after which the series was discontinued.

 Most episodes end with Potter and the Vicar sitting on a sofa discussing the events that unfolded throughout the episode, and in Series 3 end with them sitting outside in the vicarage.